-Australian Masters Yield Fund No 1 Limited Level 15, 100 Pacific Highway North Sydney NSW 2060
+Australian Masters Yield Fund No 3 Limited Level 15, 100 Pacific Highway North Sydney NSW 2060

-AUSTRALIAN MASTERS YIELD FUND NO 1 LIMITED ABN 43 144 883 492 DIRECTORS' DECLARATION FOR THE YEAR ENDED 30 JUNE 2015
+DIRECTORS' DECLARATION FOR THE YEAR ENDED 30 JUNE 2015

-The directors of the Company declare that:
+The Directors of the Company declare that:

-- 1. The financial report as set out in pages 20 to 45 and the additional disclosures included in the Directors' Report designated as "Remuneration Report", as set out on pages 16 to 17, are in accordance with the Corporations Act 2001, including: - a. giving a true and fair view of the Company's financial position at 30 June 2015 and of its performance, as represented by the results of the operations and the cash flows, for the financial year ended on that date; - b. in compliance with International Financial Reporting Standards, as stated in note 1 to the financial statements; - c. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - d. the directors have been given the declarations required by s295A of the Corporations Act 2001. - 2.
-The directors of the Manager, Walsh & Company Asset Management Pty Limited have declared that: - a. the financial records of the Company for the financial year have been properly maintained in accordance with Section 286 of the Corporations Act 2001; - b. the financial statements and notes for the financial year comply with the Accounting Standards; and - c. the financial statements and notes for the financial year give a true and fair view. - 3.
+- 1. The financial report as set out in pages 19 to 44 and the additional disclosures included in the Directors' Report designated as "Remuneration Report", as set out on page 15 to 16, are in accordance with the Corporations Act 2001, including: - a. giving a true and fair view of the Company's financial position at 30 June 2015 and of its performance, as represented by the results of the operations and the cash flows, for the financial year ended on that date; - b. in compliance with International Financial Reporting Standards, as stated in note 1 to the financial statements; - c. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - d. the directors have been given the declarations required by s295A of the Corporations Act 2001. - 2.
+The Directors of the Manager, Walsh & Company Asset Management Pty Limited have declared that: - a. the financial records of the Company for the financial year have been properly maintained in accordance with Section 286 of the Corporations Act 2001; - b. the financial statements and notes for the financial year comply with the Accounting Standards; and - c. the financial statements and notes for the financial year give a true and fair view. - 3.
 At the date of this declaration, in the Directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts when they become due and payable.